 Can you act on your own initiative?

-You should say that you can.
+You should say that you can, backed up with compelling examples.
 You could ask how much responsibility you would have.

 How do you run a meeting?

 You could say that you must start with an agenda and stick to it.
 You could add that you would try to get the views and ideas from everyone present, working in an air of co-operation.
 If people moved off at a tangent you would bring them back to the item being discussed.

 What motivates you?